call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 completely unknown CPUs, Premium charges $3 per GB of ram with "4.0 - 4.5GHz" CPUs, and lastly Premium OC charges $5 per GB of ram with "4.7 - 5.0GHz" CPUs.
 I do find it very odd that they don't just tell you their specs, probably Xeon CPUs for Basic and Premium.
 Their TrustPilot page is pretty nice though, a lot of recommendations.

+| [ValorNode](https://billing.valornode.com/cart.php?a=confproduct&i=0) : ValorNode offers hosting on a "3.06GHz Xeon CPU" for about $1.20 per GB of ram.
+According to their
+MC-Market ad it is a 40 core Xeon CPU, so likely will not be ideal for Minecraft.
+That price is truly not bad though - especially when you look into the fact that it's hosted in Portugal.
+First host I've found hosted in Portugal.

 | [VanwaTech](https://billing.vanwa.tech/cart.php?a=confproduct&i=0) : VanwaTech offers hosting for $1 per GB of ram on an unknown Epyc CPU (slow, high core CPUs).
 Their only location is USA Central, most likely somewhere in Texas.
 With Minecraft being a single core dependent game it's better to have a faster CPU than